Critical Zone Observatories

 $1.2M of Australian Government funding to a consortium of Australian universities has helped the creation of a network of Critical Zone Observatories (CZO) across Australia.

-The funding—part of the Australian Research Council’s Large Infrastructure, Equipment and Facilities scheme (ARC LIEF)—has created a new network of five core and five satellite monitoring sites in five states, sampling a diversity of Australia’s geologies, biomes, land uses and climates.
+The funding—part of the Australian Research Council’s Large Infrastructure, Equipment and Facilities scheme (ARC LIEF)—has created a new network of five monitoring sites in five states, sampling a diversity of Australia’s geologies, biomes, land uses and climates.

 State-of-the-art, automated monitoring infrastructure at the sites records stocks and flows of carbon, water, energy and mass across the Critical Zone—the vertical span from plant canopies to fresh bedrock.